Average Cost of Homeowners Insurance in North Carolina (2025)

 NORTH CAROLINA NATURAL DISASTERS AND HOME INSURANCE

-But hurricane damage can be trickier.
-Most policies cover wind damage from hurricanes but not the accompanying flooding.
-Separate flood insurance is usually needed for flood damage.
+Hurricane damage is trickier.
+Most policies cover wind damage from hurricanes but not flooding.
+You'll need separate flood insurance for flood damage.

 Average Cost of Home Insurance by City in North Carolina

-Location impacts premiums due to varying risks like weather, crime, and local construction costs.
-City factors can greatly influence premiums, sometimes more than construction type or year.
+Location impacts premiums due to varying risks like weather, crime and local construction costs.
+City factors can influence premiums more than construction type or year.

 Average Annual Home Insurance Premium by City